 Tuesday and Thursday 2:00-3:00 pm or by appointment, Planetary Hall, Rm 207

 Standard Quantum Mechanics (the minimum is undergraduate QM such as Griffith) and basic Special Relativity (4-vectors, Lorentz transformations).
-Experience with Lagrangian, calculus of variations, and complex analysis will help — we will review them as we go along.
+Experience with Lagrangian, calculus of variations, and complex analysis will help — and we will review them when it is used for the first time.

 For graduate students, Phys 684 (QM I) or equivalent is desired.